panos944/users-app/README.md

-# 🧩 Users App – Node.js Backend API
+# 🧩 Users App (Node.js + Express + MongoDB)

-This is a simple Express.js backend for handling user authentication and product management using MongoDB.
+A backend API for user authentication and product management, built using Node.js, Express, MongoDB (via Mongoose), and JWT.

 ---